Pat DuPré

-Patrick Du Pré (born September 16, 1954) is a former professional tennis player from the United States.
+Patrick Du Pré (/fr/; born September 16, 1954) is a former professional tennis player from the United States.

 Personal

 While on tour, Du Pré resided in La Jolla, California.
 As of 2010 Du Pré and his wife Rhonda live in Savannah, Georgia.

 Of the winning 1973 Stanford tennis team, Du Pré, Roscoe Tanner, and Sandy Mayer were members of the Zeta Psi fraternity.

 Tennis career

 Juniors

 While at Mountain Brook High School, he was a three-time Alabama state singles champion.
 In 1971, he was ranked second in the United States in the boys' 18 singles.

 In 1972, Du Pré won the national junior singles championship and was top ranked in both singles and doubles nationally.
 He attended Stanford University and was an All-American for four years.
 In 1973 and 1974, Stanford won two National Collegiate Athletic Association national championships.

 Pro tour

 On the professional tour, Du Pré won one ATP Tour singles title (the Hong Kong Open in 1982) and four doubles titles.
 He was inducted into the Alabama Sports Hall of Fame in 1995 and was the first tennis player to be brought in.

 Du Pré was a semifinalist at Wimbledon in 1979 and a quarter-finalist at the US Open.
 From 1979 through 1981, he was ranked in the top 20 in the world, reaching as high as No. 12 in June 1980.